 “You haven’t got a cent,” Jackie recalled his mother saying, as reported by the Associated Press in 1938.
 “There never has been a cent belonging to you.
 It’s all mine and Arthur’s, and so far as we are concerned, you will never get a cent.”

 Jackie Coogan was by then struggling with the transition between child star and adult actor.
-He’d gotten engaged to Betty Grable in 1935; they were married two years later and divorced two years after that.
-But he was having trouble finding work.
+He’d gotten engaged to Betty Grable in 1935; they were married two years later and divorced just two years after that.
+He was having trouble finding work.

 By the time the case was settled and Coogan’s legal fees paid, he received just a paltry fraction of his previous earnings: $35,000.
 His personal misfortune did have beneficial consequences for future child stars, however.

-Coogan served in World War II as a glider pilot, during which time he flew behind Japanese lines in Burma.
-Upon his post-war return to civilian life, he tried to revive his acting career, with modest success, taking recurring character roles on such TV series as The Martha Raye Show, McKeever and the Colonel, and The Perry Mason Show.
-He would make guest appearances on many hit shows until his retirement in the middle 1970s, including The Brady Bunch, Here’s Lucy, Hawaii Five-O and McMillan and Wife.
+He took recurring character roles on such TV series as The Martha Raye Show, McKeever and the Colonel, and The Perry Mason Show.
+He would make guest appearances on many hit shows until his retirement in the middle 1970s, including The Brady Bunch, Here’s Lucy, Hawaii Five-O, and McMillan and Wife.

 In 1964, Coogan finally won back a measure of his fame and fortune—at least among a new generation of fans—when he landed his iconic role as the hilarious, hairless, hunchbacked Uncle Fester on the quirky black-and-white TV show The Addams Family.

-Though it only ran for two years, the series still airs on TV in syndication and on streaming services, and has been adapted into multiple movies, reunions, sequels, animated series, and Broadway shows.
+Though The Addams Family only ran for two years, the series still airs on TV in syndication and on streaming services and has been adapted into multiple movies, reunions, sequels, animated series, and Broadway shows.
+The latest is Netflix’s Wednesday, premiering in 2022.
+Fred Armisen is playing Uncle Fester in this reboot.

-Jackie Coogan died of a heart attack in 1984.
+Jackie Coogan passed away from a heart attack in 1984.
 He was 69 years old.